 6.2 Mile Loop Maximum (Various Options)

-The Lakeshore Trail in Lake Norman State Park can be short hike of a few miles or a longer 6.2 mile loop, depending on the route you take.
+The Lakeshore Trail in Lake Norman State Park can be a short hike of a few miles or a longer 6.2-mile loop, depending on the route you take.

 Forest-covered paths intertwine with viewpoints of the lake to keep things interesting.
 We’ve enjoyed the long way from the trailhead to an out-and-back on the Group Camp Spur.